 Developing a photography vision is a challenge.
 But what is exactly this “Vision” thing?
 It is the way you see the world.
 The problem is that we are so used to see the things from our point of view that a lot of times we don’t even think about it as something unique.
 But our vision is really unique!!
 As photographers, we have the chance to express our vision through images.
 However, to do so we need to do some previous work first in order to recognize and develop our vision.
 Today I want to share with you some ideas about how to do it.

 #1.
 Make a list of the things you love and things you hate

-For this first exercise you don’t need your camera yet.
-This one it is about a bit of self analysis.
+For this first exercise, you don’t need your camera yet.
+This one it is a bit of self-analysis.
 You just need a piece of paper and a pen.
-It will be good that you do this exercise in a moment you are relaxed and that you can invest some time on it.
+It will be good that you do this exercise in a moment you are relaxed and that you can invest some time in it.
 If you feel like, prepare a cup of coffee, tea or any other drink will make you feel cozy.
 Do anything you need to feel comfortable and make it a nice experience/moment of the day.